oceanhackweek/ohw19-project-computer_vision_club/README.md

 # ohw19-project-computer_vision_club
-computer vision club project for ocean hackweek 2019
+Computer vision club project for ocean hackweek 2019

 Welcome to the computer vision club at OHW 2019.
 Please join us in the slack channel #computervisionclub-2